KISD Elementary Student Handbook

 Please bring work, supplies, lunch kits or other items your child forgot to the school office.
 We will make every effort to get the items to your child at an appropriate break in instruction.
 Please help us protect instructional time by refraining from interrupting classes.

 Parents are not permitted to eat breakfast with their child.
 Students who eat breakfast routinely will be given a green zip tie to make staff aware.
 Breakfast eaters should be on campus by 7:50 a.m.
 Parents may eat lunch with their child during their designated lunch times.
 Parents must check in at the office and receive a visitor badge.
 Parents may bring food and eat with their student only.
 Parents are allowed in the cafeteria during lunch times only.
-Please check out in the office once your child's lunch is over.
+Please check out at the office once your child’s lunch is over.
+Students are not allowed to be checked out and taken off campus for lunch.

 We celebrate two parties: Christmas and Valentine’s.
 Please see your child’s teacher if you are interested in being a room mom or would like to volunteer to help set up or bring items for parties.